-3.3 The Designated Safeguarding Lead (DSL)
+The Designated Safeguarding Lead (DSL)

-Details of the school's designated safeguarding lead (DSL) and any deputies are set out in each school's child protection and safeguarding policy.
+The Designated Safeguarding Lead (DSL) - details of the school's designated safeguarding lead (DSL) and any deputies are set out in each school's child protection and safeguarding policy.
 The DSL should be appropriately trained in digital safety issues.